Suno: History

-In January 2025, Michael Shulman remarked on a podcast, "I think the majority of people don't enjoy the majority of the time they spend making music."
+In January 2025, Mikey Shulman remarked on the 20VC podcast, "I think the majority of people don't enjoy the majority of the time they spend making music", a comment of which he later said, "I really wish I had chosen different words."
+In May 2025, Suno released v4.5.

 In July 2025, Suno user imoliver signed a record deal with Hallwood Media, which became the first instance of a traditional music label signing an AI-based creator.
-Hallwood later signed with AI-artist Xania Monet for $3 Million.
+The AI-artist Xania Monet later signed with Hallwood for US$3 million.
 Monet's songs were generated by Suno AI by poet Telisha Jones.